Few people know that China has already been the world’s largest potato production and consumption country since 1978.

 - Conagra has acquired TaiMei Potato Industry Limited, a potato processor in Shangdu (Inner Mongolia) in July 2014.

 - Farm Frites has signed an agreement with Inner Mongolia Linkage Potato Co.
 Ltd. in September 2014, to set up a joint venture in Chifeng (Inner Mongolia).
 The Joint venture will build a new french fry factory and target the premium segment of the Chinese french fry market.
 Inner Mongolia Linkage Farm Frites Co. will be for 75% owned by Linkage, while Farm Frites will own 25%.
-Production was to start in 2017, but the construction of the plant seems to have been delayed.
+Production was to start in 2017, but the construction of the plant has been delayed and the project seems to have halted completely in 2019.

 The above list clearly indicates that while all international players are interested in developing the Chinese market, it has so far not been a smooth ride for any of them.